sacherjj/CasperLabs/explorer/README.md

 Alas, that's not the balance.
 We'll have to figure out how to get there, apparently there's an indirection from the purse to a local address we can't easily see.

+### Create an account

+You can access the explorer at https://localhost:8443 to create accounts and ask the faucet for tokens.